Walking along the Bay of Palma should be one of the memorable highlights of your stay in Palma.

 Hop on the No 15 Bus at Placa Espanya (opposite the train station, next to the large international newspaper kiosk).
 Your destination is either Ciutat Jardin (an hour´s gentle stroll back into Palma) or Portixol harbour (30 minute stroll back into Palma).

-This has got to be one of the best seaside corniches in Europe.
+This has got to be one of the best seafront corniches in Europe.
 Walking along the promenade, your spirits are lifted by the fresh sea air, the sun glinting off the blue sea, the palm trees gently rustling in the breeze, and lots of people-watching opportunities!

-En route you will be tempted by an array of eateries and coffee shops that now make up this once sleepy fishing area.
+En route you will be tempted by an array of eateries and coffee shops that now make up this once sleepy fishing neighbourhood.
 Sea-facing properties along this magnificent promenade are now eagerly sought after (and its not hard to see why) with some apartments fetching upwards of €1million!

 Enjoy the delightful old marina area of Es Molinar which you will pass, with lots of traditional llauts ( local Mallorcan fishing boats) and perhaps stop for a spot of lunch at the rustic clubhouse restaurant.
 The myriad of benches along the way allows you to sit, take in the view of the cruise ships passing in and out of the Bay of Palma and the sheer size and majesty of Palma Cathedral as it draws ever nearer to you.